menemelkatan/Blast.js/README.md

-# Blast.js, A jQuery plugin for changing website colors
+# Blast.js, The cest jQuery plugin for changing website colors

 it makes colors flexable and you can customize all colors in the website by one click